sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    retain their original behavior except for ``static`` methods which will be replaced by a method throwing an exception.

-.. admonition:: Limitation: Enumerations and readonly classes
+.. admonition:: Limitation: Enumerations

-   Enumerations (``enum``) are ``final`` classes and therefore cannot be doubled. ``readonly`` classes cannot be extended by classes that are not ``readonly`` and therefore cannot be doubled.
+   Enumerations (``enum``) are ``final`` classes and therefore cannot be doubled.

 .. admonition:: Favour doubling interfaces over doubling classes